 Coach Istvan graduated college with a degree in economics and project management as well as a two-year training course in coaching at the Hungarian University of Athletic Studies.

-Meet Coach Gardner
+Meet Coach Francis

 Last weekend, the varsity girls' and boys' crew team had a wonderful experience at Head of the Housatonic in Connecticut.
 It was Blair's first Head Race in years, and it was the first time that the school competed in a sculling event.
 Needless to say, Coach Gardner and Coach Redos thought it was a great success.

 Angolan National Team, Rio 2016 Olympic team